 Some programmers and systems engineers try to do everything they can with basic command line tools on the grounds that someday they may be in an environment where that’s all they have.
 I think of this as a sort of computational survivalism.

 I’m not much of a computational survivalist, but I’ve come to appreciate such a perspective.
 It’s an efficiency/robustness trade-off, and in general I’ve come to appreciate the robustness side of such trade-offs more over time.
 It especially makes sense for consultants who find themselves working on someone else’s computer with no ability to install software.
-I’m rarely in that position, but that’s kinda where I am on one project.
+I’m not often in that position, but that’s kinda where I am on one project.

 I’m working on a project where all my work has to be done on the client’s laptop, and the laptop is locked down for security.
 I can’t install anything.
 I can request to have software installed, but it takes a long time to get approval.
 It’s a Windows box, and I requested a set of ports of basic Unix utilities at the beginning of the project, not knowing what I might need them for.
 That has turned out to be a fortunate choice on several occasions.